The West Coast of Orkney's Mainland

 The Hudson Bay Company, a private company effectively given full control of much of today's Canada and a little of the northern United States, was based in one of those small stone houses.

-In the second picture you see the Stromness Hotel, the headquarters of OSDEF or Orkney and Shetland Defense back during World War II, and today with more upscale lodging.
+In the second picture above you see the Stromness Hotel, the headquarters of OSDEF or Orkney and Shetland Defense back during World War II, and today with more upscale lodging.
 The Flattie Bar, behind the green door on the right side of the hotel and named for a type of small local fishing boat, is a popular gathering place.

 You will want something like the Ordnance Survey Explorer map #463, Orkney — West Mainland (Stromness & Graemsay) for navigation details.
 It's at 1:25,000 scale.
 Or the 1:50,000 Landranger map #6, Orkney (Mainland).